grafana/grafana-ci-otel-collector/receiver/dronereceiver/README.md

 Navigate to the repository you want to start monitoring and click on "Activate repository".

 > [!NOTE]
 > This also starts Tempo, Loki and Prometheus from the `docker-compose.yml` file in the root of the repository.
-If you only want to start drone you can use
+If you only want to start Drone you can use
 >
 > ```bash
 > docker compose up -f docker-compose.drone.yml -d